 Council will let the community know how well it is performing against the Delivery Program and Operational Plan through Progress Reports every six months and an End of Term Report when the Councillors reach the end of their four year term in office.

 Council will report back to the community on the achievement of the Operational Plan’s actions in the Annual Report.

 Council collaborates with the community to develop supporting strategies and plans on a wide range of services and issues.
 Some examples include the disability inclusion action plan, environment plans, sport and recreation plans, tourism plans, and city improvement and development plans.

-Connect with us and stay up-to-date on draft strategies and plans and provide your feedback through our webpage, Have Your Say.
+Connect with us and stay up-to-date on draft strategies and plans and provide your feedback through our webpage, Over to You.
 Existing documents can be located by using the website search function or viewing a complete list of council documents.